Manage the definition and development of large products through project portfolios.

 The main business item manipulated at the portfolio level is the feature.
 In a regular iceScrum projects, features are ordered by the Product Owner according to the current business priorities.
 However, when the project is part of a portfolio, such decisions are taken at the portfolio level.
 That is why a regular Product Owner cannot update the order of the features in a project that belongs to a portfolio.
 They need to be Business Owner of the portfolio to do so.

 The portfolio dashboard allows adding custom widgets in the same fashion as your user home.
-The widgets that list projects will be limited to the projects of the portfolio.

 The feature details give access to the stories of each feature.
 Thus, you can good as deep as needed in the business item trees.